 Highly Customizable WordPress Themes

 The theme and module customization options of the Divi theme allow you to toggle individual elements on single pages and across your site.
-Be it your logo size, header text styles, or whatever else, you can experiment as much as you please before taking your changes live.
+Be it your logo size, heading text styles, or whatever else, you can experiment as much as you please before taking your changes live.

 Divi is powered by the Divi Builder, one which offers a drag-and-drop interface for your pages.
 Divi Builder packs a huge library of modules that you can use to enhance your site, helping even novice WordPress users feel like a pro.